hth313/OS4/doc/shells.rst

 .. index:: shells; deactivation, deactivation; of shells

 You can exit a shell using the ``exitShell`` routine.
-This will deactivate the shell, bringing any previously shadowed shell in focus again.
+This will deactivate the shell, and bring any previously shadowed shell in focus again.

 Reclaim at power on